Linux Notes: Linux Introduction and Caveats

 Hard Capitalism vs. Soft Capitalism?

-The concept of opensource software appears to be an
+The concept of opensource software is an American

-American companies are always trying to kill (or sideline) open-source products they feel are cutting into their profit margins.
+large American try to kill, or sideline, any open-source products they feel are cutting into their profit margins.
+Here are a

 - DEC hated both "C" and "Unix" because inexpensive and/or free software was cutting into their software revenue. (they seemed